-	- At our company we really have two process streams.
+- At our company, we really have two process streams.
 One for Order Processing and Billing, and the other for Credit & Collections and Cash.
 Although there is some local autonomy, there are global process owners for each to try and achieve consistency across geographies.

 - We are in the process of implementing a global process for O2C and will be moving toward having a global process owner.
 Processes will remain regional, and will not be managed from a central location.

-A recent PeercastTM in the Accounts Receivable (O2C) research area featured a global $10B retail company that recently implemented global O2C process ownership as part of a broader set of improvement initiatives that had the support at the highest levels of company management.
+A recent PeercastTM in the Accounts Receivable (O2C) research area featured a global $10B retail company that recently implemented global O2C process ownership as part of a broader set of improvement initiatives that had the support of the highest levels of company management.
 In describing their journey, they identified three key strategies:

 1. Simplify and Standardize Global Processes